1 Line (Sound Transit): Route

+The northern terminus of the 1 Line is Lynnwood City Center station, a major bus hub in Snohomish County in downtown Lynnwood.
+Trains depart from the station on an elevated guideway over Scriber Creek and a bus yard used by the Edmonds School District before it follows the west side of Interstate 5.
+The tracks descend into a trench before crossing over Interstate 5 in Mountlake Terrace.
+The 1 Line reaches its first outbound stop, Mountlake Terrace station over 236th Street Southwest, and continues on an elevated guideway that crosses State Route 104 into Shoreline and King County.
+The tracks then descend to the surface and continue along the east side of Interstate 5 to serve Shoreline North/185th station, which includes a two-story parking garage and terminus for the Swift Bus Rapid Transit system.
+The 1 Line continues south until it reaches the elevated Shoreline South/148th station, the future terminus of the Stride S3 Line.
+The line travels into Seattle on an elevated guideway that passes Jackson Park and the future Pinehurst station, an infill station at Northeast 130th Street.
+After a brief return to the surface alignment, the tracks travel over several streets near the Northgate Mall and approaches Northgate station.

-The northern terminus of the 1Line is Northgate station, located adjacent to the Northgate Mall along Interstate 5 in North Seattle.
-The line heads south along an elevated guideway that dives into the Northgate Link tunnel in the Maple Leaf neighborhood.
+From Northgate station, the line continues south elevated before diving into the Northgate Link tunnel in the Maple Leaf neighborhood.
 The 3.4 mi tunnel travels southeast through Roosevelt, serving a station near Northeast 65th Street, and south to U District station before reaching the University of Washington campus.
 The tunnel travels southeast under the campus to University of Washington station, located near Husky Stadium, from which it heads south in the University Link tunnel, crossing under the Montlake Cut of the Lake Washington Ship Canal and State Route 520 before taking a turn to the southwest.
 The tunnel climbs Capitol Hill and passes under Interlaken Park and Volunteer Park before turning due south to enter Capitol Hill station on the east side of Broadway.
 The tunnel makes a gradual turn to the west, dipping as far south as East Union Street, and crosses under Interstate 5 at Pine Street.
 It merges into the Downtown Seattle Transit Tunnel within the Pine Street Stub Tunnel, where it formerly merged with buses from Convention Place station.